inyong37/Study/_Computer/Software/Windows.md

 Coordinates are measured in device-independent pixles, We'll have more to say about the device indepenedent part of device-independent pixels when we discuss graphics.
 Depending on your task, you might measure coordinates relative to the screen, relative to a window (including the frame), or relative to the client area of a window.
 For example, you would position a window on the screen using coordinates, but you would draw inside a window using client coordinates.
 In each case, the origin (0, 0) is always the top-left corner of the region.

+### WinMain: The Application Entry Point | [MS Docs](https://docs.microsoft.com/en-us/windows/win32/learnwin32/winmain--the-application-entry-point)
+Every Windows pogram includes an entry-point function that is named either WinMain or wWinMain
+- `int WINAPI wWinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, PWSTR pCmdLine, int nCmdShow);`
+- `INT WinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, PSTR lpCmdLine, INT nCmdShow) {return 0;}`

+`hInstance` is something called a "handle to an instance" or "handle to a module".
+The operating system uses this value to identify the executable (EXE) when it is loaded in memory.
+The instance handle is needed for certain Windows functions-for exmplae, to load icons or bitmaps. `hPrevInstance` has no meaning.
+It was used in 16-bit Windows, but is now always zero. `pCmdLine` contains the command-line arguments as a Unicode string. `nCmdShow` is a flag that says whether the main application window will be minimized, maximized, or shown normally.
+The function returns an int value.
+The return value is not used by the oeprating system, but you can use the reutnr value to convey a status code to some other program that you write. `WINAPI` is the calling convention.
+A calling convention defines how a function receives parameters from the caller.
+For example, it defines the order that parameters appear on the stack.
+Just make sure to declare your wWinMain function as shown.

+The WinMain function is identical to wWinMain, except the command-line arguments are passed as an ANSI string.
+The Unicode version is perferred.
+You can use the ANSI WinMain function even if you compile your program as Unicode.
+To get a Unicode copy of the command-line arguments in a single string.
+If you want the arguments as an argv-style array, pass this string to CommandLineToArgvW.

+How does the compiler know to invoke wWinMain instead of the standard main function?
+What actually happens is that the Microsoft C runtime library (CRT) provides an implementation of main that calls either WinMain or wWinMain.
+The CRT does some additional work inside main.
+For example, any static initializers are called before wWinMain.
+Althought you can tell the linker to use a different entry-point function, use the default if you link to the CRT.
+Otherwise, the CRT initialization code will be skipped, with unpredictable results.
+(For example, global objects will not be initialized correctly.)

 ## *Folder*

 ### *Program Files*